MichaelSiehl/F2003-OOP-Transfer-Project/README.md

+# 161122: DELAYED
+Sorry, by now I've stopped any further thinking about this project, due to my newly started segment ordering project, which is currently very demanding.

 # F2003-OOP-Transfer-Project
 THIS REPOSITORY COMPRISES A PROJECT THAT AIMS TO TRANSFER OUR F95 STYLE OBJECTBASED EXAMPLE PROGRAM INTO A F2003 STYLE OOP PROGRAM